Pho - The First Must-Eat Dish of Vietnam

 Pho may be the most well-known dish in Vietnam.
 Just its name is enough to put Vietnamese cuisine into the world food map.
 You can find this bowl in any place of the country.
 From a luxury restaurant in metropolitan cities to an old stall in the remote mountains, each place has some changes to suit its local taste.
 Pho in Ho Chi Minh City is slightly sweet, Pho in Nam Dinh City is a bit salty from fish sauce, Pho in Lang Son has grill duck instead of beef.
 It’s hard to say which one is the best but everybody implicitly admits that traditional Pho is only found in Hanoi.

-To experience the authentic culinary of Vietnam, book a Vietnam food tours.
+To experience the authentic culinary of Vietnam, see our Vietnam food tours.

 Pho is a popular breakfast in Vietnam.
 Most of the visitors think it is a must-eat dish when they visit this beautiful country.